 David Rachford wanted to get off the farm and joined the military.
 He had a dream of going to explosive ordnance disposal school.
-First he had to do some time as a Naval Fire Fighter, stationed on the USS Abraham Lincoln, which was an aircraft carrier, on the Persian Golf.
+First, he had to do some time as a Naval Fire Fighter, stationed on the USS Abraham Lincoln, which was an aircraft carrier, on the Persian Golf.

 An unfortunate accident happened while training and took away his chances leaving him crippled and devastated at only 23 years old.
 David slipped into depression and ended up facing a narcotic addiction.

 Today he is a successful web developer, host of two podcasts and a blog.
 He has succeeded in healing and has come today to share the story of his difficult journey.
-He tells us how he overcome his injury and addiction, weight loss of over 70 lbs, and how he created a healthy lifestyle.
+He tells us how he overcomes his injury and addiction, weight loss of over 70 lbs, and how he created a healthy lifestyle.

-There seems to be a definite link to mental and physical health.
+There seems to be a definite link between mental and physical health.
 By listening to others, my hope is that you may be able to avoid going down some of these dark allies by finding positive people to surround yourselves with and finding ways to keep your head up while you follow your own healing journey.

 Listening to Davids story is sure to help you get a good leg up on your own journey!

 They were training in Somali off the Coast of Mogadishu and while doing a drill David was pushed down and suffered a really severe back injury, he felt things pop in his back, his legs collapsed under him and wasn’t able to get up.